agbona24/alajo/DEVELOPMENT_GUIDELINES.md

-# Hajo - Development Guidelines
+# Alajo - Development Guidelines

 ## Project Overview

-**Hajo** is a modern digital ajo (contribution savings) platform that brings traditional Nigerian savings culture into the digital age.
+**Alajo** is a modern digital ajo (contribution savings) platform that brings traditional Nigerian savings culture into the digital age.
 The platform enables both personal savings goals and community-based group ajo with a mobile-native experience.

 **Slogan**: "Savings Saves Life" 💚